 State law provides a process to obtain a copy of law enforcement recordings.
 Please see N.C.G.S. §132-1.4A.
-In order to obtain a copy of a recording, you must file a “Petition for Release of Custodial Law Enforcement Agency Recording,” which is a court pleading, and set the matter down for a hearing.
+In order to obtain a COPY of a recording, you must first file a “Petition for Release of Custodial Law Enforcement Agency Recording,” which is a court pleading, and set the matter down for a hearing.
 A copy of the petition can be found at Petition For Release Of Custodial Law Enforcement Agency Recording.
 Once this petition for release has been filed, a copy of the petition should be served by certified mail on the Police Attorney’s office at:

 GPD Police Attorney’s Office

 In order to REVIEW a law enforcement recording, there are two procedures:

 Effective 12/1/2021 Procedure for immediate disclosure related to a death or serious bodily injury:

 - A person requesting disclosure of a law enforcement recording that depicts a death or serious bodily injury must submit a signed and notarized AOC form provided by the custodial law enforcement agency.
 This hyperlink is the form: Request to Law Enforcement Agency to Disclose Recording of Death or Serious Bodily Injury.

 - The form can be submitted to the Gastonia Police Department as follows: Once the form is completed in its entirety you may drop it at the Gastonia Police Department.
 You may also email the form to firstname.lastname@example.org or you may mail the form by USPS to: Gastonia Police Department, Attn: Video Disclosure, 200 E. Long Ave., Gastonia, North Carolina 28054